Hadleigh, Suffolk: History

 The Georgian East House, on George Street, is designated a Grade II* listed building.
 In March 2013, plans by Babergh District Council to redevelop the site and build houses on the land behind were withdrawn after strong local protest.
 The property was once used for community activities and the Kray twins were billeted at the property during the Second World War.
 Opponents of the plan had argued that the adjacent land had been used as a village green for the previous 20 years.
 In 2018, the building was renovated into two private homes: East House and West Lodge by period property restorers Richard Abel and Ruth McCabe-Abel.
 The couple were awarded the Noel Turner Award by the Hadleigh Society in 2019 for their sympathetic restoration of East House and West Lodge.

 Originating in the 14th century, the Grade II* listed Toppesfield Bridge, over the River Brett, is the oldest in the county still carrying vehicles.
 It was widened in 1812.
+Hadleigh also had its own Corn Exchange, completed in 1813.

 Hadleigh was formerly the home of Babergh District Council.
 In November 2017, the council vacated its offices on Cork Lane.

 Religion

 The Anglican church of St Mary the Virgin is an active parish church in the archdeaconry of Ipswich in the Diocese of St Edmundsbury and Ipswich.
 Its earliest parts date from medieval times.
 On 26 April 1950, the church was designated a Grade I listed building by English Heritage.
-The Grade I designation is the highest of the three grades and is for buildings that are "of exceptional interest, sometimes considered to be internationally important."

-According to the Annals of St Neots, a chronicle compiled in Bury St Edmunds, king Guthrum (later called Æthelstan, died c.890) was buried at Headleage, which is usually identified as Hadleigh.
+According to the Annals of St Neots, a chronicle compiled in Bury St Edmunds, King Guthrum (later called Æthelstan, died c.890) was buried at Headleage, which is usually identified as Hadleigh.
 He may have built the original Saxon church at this site, traces of which were revealed in the churchyard to the south of the porch, in 1829 and in 1984.
 There is no real evidence, however, that Guthrum was the founder of the church.

-In the Domesday Book, there is mention of a church at "Hetlega" being owned by Archbishop Lanfranc of Canterbury.
+In the Domesday Book of 1086, there is mention of a church at "Hetlega" being owned by Archbishop Lanfranc of Canterbury.

 The deanery, with a tall Tudor gatehouse in brick built just before the Reformation, next to the church, is also a Grade I listed building.